Alternative Dispute Resolution (ADR)…in Construction and Civil Engineering Contracts

 Arbicon as Chartered Surveyors can provide Expert Determination services and Expert Witness evidence fully compliant with RICS practice statements and CPR 35 for any Court or Tribunal.

-If you are seeking to resolve a construction dispute please get in touch with our expert team on firstname.lastname@example.org or at our offices below:
+If you are seeking to resolve a construction dispute, please use our contact form or call our offices below: